gavinrozzi/grwebsite/content/authors/gavin/_index.md

 title: Gavin Rozzi
 ---

-## **Gavin Rozzi** is an award-winning data scientist, web developer & independent journalist who has created several successful local news websites and open-source civic information platforms serving New Jersey.
+## **Gavin Rozzi** is an award-winning data scientist, web developer & former independent journalist who has created several successful local news websites and open-source civic information platforms serving New Jersey.

 Rozzi is currently a data scientist with a background in public policy research and education.
 He has a unique blend of skills and experience that enables him to drive value through data-driven decision making.
 With a strong track record of success in data analytics and a commitment to staying at the forefront of emerging technologies, he has consistently delivered valuable insights and driven results for a wide range of organizations.